 Research suggests that hemp could contain healing properties that may treat public health-related problems.
 However, there are little to no human trials to definitively confirm these health claims.
 Additionally, most trials used a combination of CBD and THC.
 Few studies focused on the effects of this nonpsychoactive substance alone.
 This is due to the legal restrictions and the cultural connotations surrounding marijuana.

-To date, government officials are lobbying for the full legalization of marijuana, but their position on hemp remains in a gray area despite all 50 states legalizing hemp with different degrees of restriction.
+To date, government officials are lobbying for the full legalization of marijuana.
+Still, their position on hemp remains in a gray area despite all 50 states legalizing hemp with different degrees of restriction.

 Does CBD Oil Get You High?